NanaVan/online-iid/README.md

 - `calc_isochronous_peak` is the main processing function to generate the simulated Schottky spectrum.

 Class `SWEEP_IID` in `sweep_iid.py` provides method to loop the possible Brho-C pairs, and give a recommanded Brho-C for the experimental spectrum to show a proper iid result.

+Class `NONPARAMS_EST` in `nonparams_est.py` provides method to calibrate the baseline of the experimental Schottky spectrum.
+More details can be found in [baseline-estimate](https://github.com/NanaVan/baseline-estimate).